evanwill/charts-lie/content/0-viz.md

 ---
 title: Data Visualization
 nav: Viz
-topics: Data; Data Visualization; Literacy
+description: Take a quick look at some definitions
 ---

-First, let's take a quick look at some definitions:

 # Data